 - Be honest.
 This one may feel more intimidating, but you can always lead by sharing your emotions and respectfully ask to continue a tough chat in a different setting.

-For example, if your brother is a partial owner of your land and he starts a discussion of the yields you got this season, you can simply say that you feel uncomfortable talking about this in a group setting.
+For example, if you and your brother rent farmland together and he starts a discussion of the yields you got this season, you can simply say that you feel uncomfortable talking about this in a group setting.

 Of course, if someone tries to start a conversation that they feel needs to be had, there are strategies you can use to tackle this, too.
 You may want to:

 - Find a private space to talk (briefly).
 If the subject isn’t all that sensitive and you feel up for it, you may be able to step onto the back porch and catch up on the business of the day.